arifgarayev/arifgarayev/README.md

 ###

 <p align="center">I'm a Software Developer 🛠️ with a wealth of expertise in solving real-world challenges.
-With a strong foundation in computer science, my proficiency lies in utilising Python, C, JavaScript, C#, SQL, and NoSQL which enables to develop solutions that are tailored to specific business needs.</p>
+With a strong foundation in computer science, my proficiency lies in Python, C, JavaScript, C#, SQL, and NoSQL which enables to develop solutions that are tailored to specific business needs.</p>

 ###